 The Grace of Being Wrong

-There's no Starbucks, no arty cinema, no hip eatery there.
-No funky downtown or cool, gentrified neighborhoods.
-You wouldn't go there for a memorable evening out.
-And yet it's the Messiah's home town.
-Believe it or not.
+There’s no Starbucks there, no arty cinema, no hip eatery, no funky downtown.
+You wouldn’t go there for a memorable evening out.
+And yet it’s the Messiah’s hometown, believe it or not.

-Nathanael doesn't believe it.
-Nazareth is a joke.
-Can anything good come out of there?
+Nathanael doesn’t believe it.
+Nazareth is a backward joke.
+Everybody says so.
+Nothing good comes out of there.

-Sometimes the longest and most difficult journey is not from place to place, but from assumption to experience, from contempt to embrace, from fear to hospitality, from judgment to love.
+Sometimes the longest and most difficult journey is not from place to place, but from assumption to experience, from disdain to respect, from rejection to embrace, from judgment to love.

 Costly, this journey.
 But, oh, the grace of it!

 Holy Spirit, grant us the grace of being wrong.
 Invite us into the company of the good man who came out of Nazareth.
-Reorder what we value and desire so that his mercy may come out of us, undeterred by assumptions, judgment, or contempt.
+Reorder what we value and desire so that his mercy may flow abundantly from us, undeterred by assumptions, judgment, bigotry, or contempt.

 Mary Luti is a long time seminary educator and pastor, author of Teresa of Avila’s Way and numerous articles, and founding member of The Daughters of Abraham, a national network of interfaith women’s book groups.